piougy/CzechIdMng/Realization/frontend/czechidm-core/src/components/advanced/Table/README.md

 # AdvancedTable Component

 Encapsulates all features from BasicTable component.
+All BasicTable parameters are supported.
+Added parameters:

 | Parameter | Type | Description | Default  |
 | --- | :--- | :--- | :--- |